Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 Now that we have investigated starburst, \textit{Splash} and \textit{Aurora} analogue stellar populations within {\sc Auriga}, we seek to address how much mass they contribute to the stellar haloes of their respective galaxies.

 We show decompositions of the stellar haloes in Figure~\ref{fig:halo_contributions}.
-We determine which stars belong to the halo using a probabilistic selection based on the orbital circularity.
-The method is identical to that described in \citet{orkney2025}.
+We determine which stars belong to the halo using a probabilistic selection based on the orbital circularity, as described in Section~\ref{sec:post}.
 The total masses of each population are found following their definitions given in Section~\ref{sec:post}, though we do not account for \textit{Eos} because this would require tracer information that is not available for most of these simulations.
-However, \textit{Eos} can be considered as subgroup of the starburst population.
+However, \textit{Eos} can be considered as subgroup of the starburst population (as is also suggested in \citealt{myeong2022}).
 Our definition of \textit{Aurora} stars is non-exclusive, such that they can also be starburst or \textit{Splash} stars.
 Therefore, we indicate the overlapping fractions with a hatched fill-style.

 Our results reveal that there is a large variation between individual realisation, with a few trends that hold in most cases.
 The starburst populations never contribute more than $\sim20$ per cent of halo stars, despite the starburst itself being a very massive population.
 This is because a significant fraction of starburst stars have disc-like orbits which are retained at $z=0$.
 Even so, the starburst halo fraction is usually greater than for the \textit{Splash}, with Au-18 being the greatest exception.
 The \textit{Aurora} fraction is higher around Solar radii, despite being the most ancient population.
 This is a selection effect owing to the early development of negative radial metallicity gradients, in which low-metallicity stars are favoured to form from the more metal-poor gases at the peripherals of the proto-galaxy.